sandialabs/sceptre-phenix-topologies/renewables/wind/plant/README.md

 ```

 The phēnix topology configs in this repository include VM disk references to
-`powerworld.qc2`, `wireguard.qc2`, `windows-7.qc2`, and `zeek.qc2`, as well as
+`powerworld.qc2`, `wireguard.qc2`, `windows-7.qc2`, `zeek.qc2`, `ot-sim.qc2`,
-more common images like `vyos.qc2`, `miniccc.qc2`, `protonuke.qc2`, and
+and `grafana.qc2`, as well as more common images like `vyos.qc2`, `miniccc.qc2`,
-`kali.qc2`. phēnix image configs for `wireguard` and `zeek` are included in this
+`protonuke.qc2`, and `kali.qc2`. phēnix image configs for `wireguard`, `zeek`,
+`ot-sim`, and `grafana` are included in this repository in the `phenix-images`
-repository in the `phenix-images` directory and can be built with the `phenix
+directory and can be built with the `phenix image build` command.
+A Packer
-image build` command.
-A Packer configuration is also included in the
+configuration is also included in the `phenix-images` directory and can be be
-`phenix-images` directory and can be be built with ... wait for it ...
-Packer.
-phēnix comes with image configs for `miniccc`, `protonuke`, and `kali` by
+built with ... wait for it ...
+Packer. phēnix comes with image configs for
-default and thus they can also be built with the `phenix image build` command.
+`miniccc`, `protonuke`, and `kali` by default and thus they can also be built
-To build a VyOS image, clone the phēnix repo and build from these
+with the `phenix image build` command.
+To build a VyOS image, clone the phēnix
+repo and build from these
 [instructions](https://github.com/sandia-minimega/phenix/tree/main/hack/vyos).

 > **NOTE:** the `hids`, `nids`, and `soar` experiments described above include